markbattistella/BezelKit/README.md

 ![Perfect scaling](https://raw.githubusercontent.com/markbattistella/BezelKit/main/.github/data/ratio.jpg)

+You can use the `deviceBezel(with:)` function to pass in the margin size, and it will return the device bezel but perfectly scaled with the inner ratio.

 ### Setting a Fallback Bezel Size

 The package provides an easy way to specify a fallback bezel size.
 By default, the `CGFloat.deviceBezel` attribute returns `0.0` if it cannot ascertain the device's bezel size.